sakobrin/running-calculator/README.md

-# running-calculator
+# Running Calculator
-A basic, multipurpose, tkinter implementation of a running calculator
+A basic tkinter Python implementation of a multipurpose running calculator including pace, time, distance, splits, etcetera.
+More features and screenshots coming soon!